BrianLusina/PythonSnips/algorithms/heap/kclosestelements/README.md

 [-1, 0, 1]

 Explanation
-Explanation: -1 is 2 away from 1, 0 is 1 away from 1, and 1 is 0 away from 1.
+-1 is 2 away from 1, 0 is 1 away from 1, and 1 is 0 away from 1.
 All other elements are more than 2 away.
 Since we need to return the elements in ascending order, the answer is [-1, 0, 1]
 ```